Types of Shrubs For Your Landscape

 early to mid spring, it is a reliable sign that spring is in the air.
 Maxing out at about 8 to 10 feet tall and wide, they are fast growing shrub that should be pruned right after flowering.

-(Viburnum) - Another great garden fast growing shrub for full sun to part shade and can also be considered a snowball bush with puff ball-like flower clusters that cover the shrub.
+Another great garden fast growing bush for full sun to part shade and can also be considered a snowball bush with puff ball-like flower clusters that cover the shrub.

-to late fall, this low maintenance shrub will compliment any garden.
+to late fall, this low maintenance bush will compliment any garden.
 They can grow to about 8 to 10 feet tall and about 6 to 10 feet wide if planted in full sun.

 Salt and Juglan (Walnut trees) tolerant.